Thinking Happens In The Margins

 Black-and-white photograph of a person walking alone through a stone archway at night, with parked cars lining a narrow cobbled street.

-Whether before the world wakes up or later at night, the walk to and from work creates a kind of space that the working day rarely allows.
+Whether before the world wakes up or later at night, a walk creates a kind of space that the day rarely allows.

 There’s nothing to respond to, no agenda shaping your thinking, and no expectation to be productive.
 Just a walk and time for the mind to wander.

 That wandering matters more than we often admit.
-Away from meetings and messages, thoughts have room to settle.
+Away from demands and interruptions, thoughts have room to settle.
 Patterns emerge, questions surface without being forced, and some of the clearest thinking happens not when we’re trying to solve a problem, but when we stop interrupting ourselves.

 These quiet margins of the day rarely look important, but over time, they shape judgement.
 They give ideas time to breathe and remind us that thinking doesn’t always happen at a desk.